 With acute lesions, there may be blurring of the disc margin or florid papillitis.
-With papillitis (in 5%), inflammation near the nerve head causes disc swelling, cells in the vitreous, and deep retinal exudates.
-With retrobulbar inflammation, the fundus is initially normal.
+With papillitis (in 5%), inflammation near the nerve head can cause disc-swelling, cells in the vitreous, and deep retinal exudates.
+When the inflammation is retrobulbar, the fundus is initially normal.
 After the neuritis resolves, the disc is usually pale ("optic pallor"), commonly in its temporal aspect.
-Using an ophthalmoscope, slit-like defects in the peripapillary nerve fiber layer appear with red-free (green) light.
+Slit-like defects in the peripapillary nerve fiber layer can be seen with red-free (green) light using an ophthalmoscope.
 This axonal damage in the retina, an area free of central nervous system myelin, suggests that optic nerve pathology extends beyond central nervous system plaques.
 Retinal nerve fiber layer atrophy and thinning is obvious on optical coherence tomography (OCT).
-The fellow eye is often abnormal on OCT, though not as severe.
+On OCT, the fellow eye is often abnormal, though not as severe.

 Bilateral simultaneous optic neuritis led to multiple sclerosis in 1 of 11 adults after an interval of up to 30 years.
 Sequential optic neuritis led to multiple sclerosis in 8 of 20 (Parkin et al 1984).
 In children, 1 of 17 developed multiple sclerosis after bilateral onset.